Pacov: Sights

-Pacov has preserved historic centre with several valuable houses, including the former town hall from 1921–1923.
+Pacov has preserved historic centre with several valuable houses, including the former town hall built in 1921–1923.

-Pacov Château was originally a Gothic castle from the 12th century, rebuilt into a château in the 16th century.
+Pacov Castle was originally a Gothic castle from the 12th century, rebuilt into an aristocratic residence in the 16th century.
 In 1718, it was rebuilt into a monastery.
-After the monastery was abolished by the reform of Joseph II in 1787, it was rebuilt to a château again.
+After the monastery was abolished by the reform of Emperor Joseph II in 1787, it was rebuilt to a manor house again.
 Today it houses the municipal office, tourist information centre, library and Antonín Sova Town Museum.
-The château complex includes a castle park with three ponds.
+The castle complex includes a castle park with three fishponds.

 The deanery Church of Saint Michael the Archangel is a Gothic church from the late 14th century.
 Despite several reconstructions and repairs, its appearance has been roughly preserved.
 The Church of Saint Wenceslaus is a Baroque building from 1719, originally built as the monastery church.
 After it was damaged by fire in 1727, it was reconstructed in 1732.
-Nowadays it serves as a gallery.
+Nowadays it serves as an art gallery.

 The Jewish community is reminded by the Jewish cemetery and former synagogue.
 The cemetery was founded in 1680 and the oldest tombs are from the 18th century.
 The synagogue building is privately owned and closed to the public.

 The village of Zhoř is protected as a village monument zone for its valuable preserved historical buildings with a high degree of urban preservation.
-The landmark of Zhoř is the Church of the Assumption of the Virgin Mary.
+The main landmark of Zhoř is the Church of the Assumption of the Virgin Mary.